Teradata/developer-resources/docs/glossary.md

 <a id="glo-iam-role"></a>
 ### IAM role

-An [Identity and Access Management (IAM) role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) is an identity you can create in your AWS account.
-It has permissions policies that determine what it can and cannot do in AWS.
-An IAM user is unique to one user, but an IAM role can be shared by users.
+An [Identity and Access Management (IAM) role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) is a role that you or a cloud admin at your organization can create in your organization's AWS account.
+It has one or more attached permissions policies that determine what an entity with that role can and cannot do in AWS.

 ## K